liy-che/youtube-video-duration/README.md

 ## ⚡️ Features ⚡️

+### Video Speed
-:white_check_mark: Adjust video playback speed beyond 2x
+:white_check_mark: Adjust video playback speed to up to 16x
 :white_check_mark: Jump to 1x speed, then switch back to the previous speed in one click
+:white_check_mark: Set the default speed at which every video starts with
+:white_check_mark: Change speed in smaller or bigger increments

+### Video Duration
 :white_check_mark: Find out how much time will be saved or added compared to watching at 1x speed
 :white_check_mark: See your watch progress in percentage